joelhandwell/dockerhost/README.md

 # dockerhost
-Docker host configuration for docker-machine and Vagrant on Windows
+Docker host for docker-machine with flexible VM configuration via Vagrant on Windows

 Why not just docker-machine?